What is Pediatric Cancer Related Distress?

 - Just as it was BEFORE your child was diagnosed with cancer, it is important to eat well, get plenty of rest, and continue to exercise.
 This doesn’t mean you have to train for a marathon!
 Walking, swimming, dancing, or yoga are all excellent ways to engage in physical activity while going through cancer treatment.

 - Engage your child in activities that facilitate coping.
 These can include play, hobbies, art, music, recreational or pet therapy, journaling, and storytelling.

 - Identify techniques that you and your family have used to help manage other periods of stress and distress in your life and put those time-trusted techniques to use now.

 - Join a support group.
-Many are available in your community, or by phone and online.
+Many are available in your community, by phone, or online.
 Your social worker can help make referrals to support groups in your area.
 Support groups are available for children, parents, siblings, and even at some schools to help classmates cope.
 Ask your social worker for referrals.

-What do I do if our experience with cancer-related distress increases, impacts our ability to function, or our quality of life?
+What do I do if our experience with cancer-related distress increases, or impacts our ability to function, or our quality of life?

 - Talk to your healthcare team about these feelings and thoughts.
 We cannot know you are struggling if you do not tell us.